ImplFerris/red-book/src/embedded-graphics/draw-target.md

 # Implementing Draw Target for Max7219 LedMatrix

 Next, we will implement the DrawTarget trait for our LedMatrix struct.
-This trait lets us draw pixels and shapes onto the LED matrix using embedded-graphics APIs.
+This trait allows us to draw pixels and shapes onto the LED matrix using embedded-graphics APIs.

 Required imports: